Supervision of specialist medical care at home for children

 The Health and Youth Care Inspectorate looks at the overall care and treatment in care networks.
-This type of supervision is different from our supervision of individual GPs, home care or specialists.
+This type of supervision is different from our supervision of individual GPs, home care nurses or specialists.
 The Health and Youth Care Inspectorate wants to gain a better picture of the performance of care networks for children.
-These are children who receive care at home in their own environment, while the hospital specialist remains responsible for the care provided.
+These are children who receive care at home in their own environment, while the paediatrician remains responsible for the care provided.
 The Inspectorate has assessed the quality of the care the children are receiving.
 The Inspectorate has also investigated the cohesion and the cooperation in the children's care networks.

 What did the Inspectorate find in the children’s care networks?

 Specialist home nursing and care for children is provided in the children's home and their own environment wherever possible.
 That is a positive finding.
 Children, parents and providers of care and assistance are also happy with this, although the Inspectorate also believes there are vulnerabilities, risks and complicated problems.

 Offering specialist care at home always involves (a variety of) providers of care and assistance.
 However, the paediatrician is and remains the doctor with final responsibility.
 The paediatric nurses are often extremely experienced and practical and very dedicated to the child.
 Parents take on the very demanding coordinating task and the care tasks.
 As a result the burden on parents is often significant.
 The children in question are vulnerable and the situations at home are complicated.
 A single faltering cog in the child's network can have huge consequences.
 The Inspectorate met families where the care is properly integrated.
 However, other families were still having trouble with their daily structure, routine and the rest.

 While technology used to limit care at home, this is no longer the case and equipment is now used widely.
 By contrast, care providers still do not make maximum use of the opportunities that technology offers.